As discussed on the article about bundle branch blocks, the bundle of His divides into the right and the left bundle

 Electrocardiogram of Complete Right Bundle Branch Block

-Electrocardiogram features of right bundle branch block reflect the conduction disturbances.
+Electrocardiogram characteristics of right bundle branch block reflect the intraventricular conduction disturbances.

 Right bundle branch block:

 Wide QRS complex (>120 ms) with rsR’ pattern (wide R’ wave) in lead I, and wide S wave in lead V6.

 EKG Criteria of Complete Right Bundle Branch Block